Olympians (Marvel Comics): Racial attributes

-The tissues of all Olympians are harder and more resilient than those of a human, granting them superhuman durability, and are roughly 3 times more dense, bolstering their natural strength and resilience.
-The increased density results in the Olympians being much heavier than most humans, even though they don't appear to be.
+The tissues of all Olympians are harder and more resilient than those of a human, granting them superhuman durability, and are roughly three times more dense, bolstering their natural strength and resilience.
+The increased density results in the Olympians being much heavier than most humans, even though they do not appear to be.
 The average Olympian, both male and female, can withstand extreme temperatures and high caliber bullets without sustaining injury.
 It is possible for them to be injured, but the mystical energies of their bodies will enable them to heal with much greater speed and with more finality than humans.
 The average Olympian can repair injuries that result in severe lacerations and loss of blood within a brief period of time without any scarring.
 More extensive injuries require a longer healing time.
 Severe injuries, such as severed limbs, can be magically regenerated if the injured Olympian receives treatment within a short period of time after the injury.
 A small minority of Olympians possess the ability to fully regenerate missing limbs without external aid from other gods.
 However, any Olympian can die if a significant portion of his or her bodily molecules are scattered.
-Still, it's possible for a god of extreme power or several gods working together to resurrect those who are slain, though this must also be done shortly after death.
+It is possible for a god of extreme power or several gods working together to resurrect those who are slain, though this must also be done shortly after death.
 The musculature of all Olympians produces considerably fewer fatigue toxins than those of human beings, granting them superhuman stamina in all physical activities.